parkinsons-toolkit/app-content/pages-content/what-is-parkinsons.md

 </iframe>
 </div>

 The diagnosis of Parkinson’s is made by a clinician experienced in Parkinson’s.
 They ask careful questions and do a close clinical exam.
 The diagnosis is based on a person’s story and examination.
 There is no one test that can diagnose Parkinson’s.
-Doctors may order brain scans like an _MRI_, or order some blood tests to exclude other conditions.
+Doctors may order brain scans like an <ins>MRI</ins>, or order some blood tests to exclude other conditions.
 These actions can add pieces to the puzzle.
 Sometimes Parkinson’s can look like other conditions.
 It may even look like a normal ageing process.
 The diagnosis is not always clear.
 Since there is no test to show whether someone has Parkinson’s or not, it can take time for the picture to become clearer.
 In some cases that means a change in the first diagnosis.

 ## How is Parkinson’s treated?